Culture & Identity Stories

 In 2020, I dove into the world of public radio as a producer for Forum, a daily news and public affairs program on KQED in San Francisco.
 Forum is one of the nation's most listened-to radio programs.
 I have produced segments on a variety of issues such as the economy, racism, social issues, real estate, immigration, literature, politics, and pop culture.

 At my core, I am a storyteller always striving to help my audience understand the world and why it is the way it is.
 I focus on telling the untold story with context and nuance.

 Previously, I covered business topics including retail, consumer issues, employment, economic development and real estate for more than 15 years at major daily and weekly newspapers.

 I have been based in the Bay Area for most of my career.
 I spent a decade on and off with the San Francisco Business Times writing about major real estate deals, news, trends, key players and policies that influence the Bay Area's economy and people.
-I excelled at breaking news on daily basis while taking time to write in-depth enterprise pieces.
-During my time there, I won eight awards from the National Association of Real Estate Editors and several awards from the California News Publishers Association.
+I excelled at breaking news on a daily basis while taking time to write in-depth enterprise pieces.
+During my time there, I won 10 awards from the National Association of Real Estate Editors and several awards from the California News Publishers Association.